Crosman 1322: Design and Operation

 The Model 1322 is a pneumatic pump-action air pistol utilizing .22 (5.5 mm) caliber lead pellets.
 The pistol's integral pump lever mechanism is located underneath the barrel, integral to the forearm.
 This pump lever is cycled a variable number of times (up to a maximum of ten strokes) to store increasingly pressurized air in a chamber.
 When the trigger is activated, an air valve dumps the pressurized air into a transfer port integral to the breech, discharging the pellet from the barrel.
 According to the manufacturer, a maximum velocity of up to 440 ft/s was achievable with ten pump strokes, using standard 14.3-grain .22 pellets.
 The Model 1322 features fully adjustable square notch rear and front fixed blade sights.

-The Model 1322 was a development of the earlier Crosman Model 1300 Medalist II in .22 caliber, produced from 1970-1976.
+The Model 1322 was the fourth generation Crosman multi-pump pneumatic pistol.
 The Model 1322 was first introduced in 1977, and was produced over its lifetime in three distinct variants: Type I, 1977–81, Type II, made from 1978-1996, and Type III, 1998-2004.
 Type I featured a sliding metal breech cover, manual cocking using a three-ring external cocking knob, and a steel breech.
 The Type II adopted a plastic breech in place of the original steel version.
 The Type III dropped the external cocking knob and breech cover of prior types in favor of a brass bolt action mechanism that integrated loading and cocking functions.

 While the Model 1322 was not designed as a competition-level target airgun, its long rifled barrel makes the Model 1322 surprisingly accurate for a mass-produced air pistol.
 Its accuracy can be further enhanced with precision sights and other modifications.